vinceau/project-clippi/CONTRIBUTING.md

 If you found Project Clippi useful and would like to give back here's how you can:

-* [Spread the word!](https://twitter.com/intent/retweet?tweet_id=1215995909915336705) The more people that use it, the more Project Clippi can improve!
+- [Spread the word!](https://twitter.com/intent/retweet?tweet_id=1215995909915336705) The more people that use it, the more Project Clippi can improve!
-* If you have ideas for new features, or would like to report a bug, please tweet at [@ProjectClippi](https://twitter.com/ProjectClippi).
+- If you have ideas for new features, or would like to report a bug, please tweet at [@ProjectClippi](https://twitter.com/ProjectClippi).
-* If you are gifted in the way of code, you can help by adding more detectable events and more executable actions.
+- If you are gifted in the way of code, you can help by adding more detectable events and more executable actions.
 Dive into the docs for the [`slp-realtime` library](https://github.com/vinceau/slp-realtime) which underpins this project and [the source code](https://github.com/vinceau/project-clippi) for the Project Clippi front-end.
+- PRs are welcome and encouraged!
+Do make sure to read through [the development guidelines](#development-guidelines) though.

 ## Development Guidelines